mpv-player/mpv/DOCS/man/options.rst

     the video color space, and it's for example in theory not possible to reuse a subtitle script with another video file.
 The ``--ass-style-override`` option doesn't affect how this option is interpreted.

-``--quvi-fetch-subtitles=<yes|no>``
-    Toggles fetching of subtitles from streaming sites with libquvi.
-Disabled by default, because it's unreliable and slow.
-Note that when enabled, subtitles will always be fetched, even if subtitles are explicitly disabled with ``--no-sub`` (because you might want to enable subtitles at runtime).

-    Supported when using libquvi 0.9.x.

 ``--stretch-dvd-subs=<yes|no>``
     Stretch DVD subtitles when playing anamorphic videos for better looking